giuliodondi/kOS-ShuttleEntrySim/README.md

 You need to place two Stock A.I.R.B.R.A.K.E.S. to control airspeed during landing.
 The split rudder is utterly useless.
 They must be Stock A.I.R.B.R.A.K.E.S. and nothing else, otherwise you will need to dig into the script and tell it to look for whatever part you want.
 Place them either on the sides of the OMS pods or on the sides of the Engine block.
 Place them on the surface, do not tuck them inside or KSP will prevent them from deploying.
 Do not put them on the tail or on the wings or you will introduce a pitching moment.
+Make sure to add these A.I.R.B.R.A.K.E.S. to the brakes Action Group.

+## Setting up the rest

+In the folder **Scripts/Shuttle_entrysim_parameters** you will see a file **landing_sites.ks**.
+This contains the definition of the Runways available for targeting by the scripts.

+You must create the runways wherever you like on Earth using Kerbal Konstructs.
+You must then write down the coordinates of its halfway point, its length, elevation and heading and fill in the details in the **landing_sites.ks** folloring the formatting inside.
+Don't forget the name of the landing site, also.
+I provide you with my own landing sites definitions for reference, but I strongly suggest you replace the details with your own measured data for better accuracy.

+The file **pitch_profile.ks** specifies the pitch versus surface velocity points that the Entry Guidance will follow.
+The profile I provide you with is taken directly from the Shuttle technical documents, remember the Real shuttle had to keep a 38° high angle of attack for thermal control.
+In KSP we don't _really_ need that, so if you want some extra range you can bring it down to 35°.
+Bear in mind that you will be able to adjust the initial pitch value in flight, more about that later.

+# How to use

+Refer to this video I made for an actual demonstration :  https://www.youtube.com/watch?v=5VkAmHpXwn8

+## Space Shuttle Aerodynamics 101

 The Shuttle has two main aerodynamic quirks:
 - It has a relatively narrow pitch stability region, meaning that proper CG position makes the difference between a Shuttle that can't hold the nose up and a Shuttle that spins like a boomerang.